projectmesa/mesa/paper/paper.md

 ```

 ### Time advancement
+Mesa supports two primary approaches to advancing time in simulations: discrete time (tick based) and continuous time (event based).

-Typically, ABMs represent time incrementally and call the units ticks.
-For each tick, the step method of the model is called, and the agents are activated to take their designated actions.
-The most frequently implemented approach is shown below, which runs a model for 100 ticks.
+Typically, ABMs represent time in discrete steps (often called "ticks").
+For each tick, the model's step method is called, and agents are activated to take their designated actions.
+The most frequently implemented approach is shown below, which runs a model for 100 ticks:

 ```python
     model = Model(seed=42)